liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

-2. Under *Portlet Services*, click the link for the `com.liferay.portlet.blogs.service` package in the *Packages* frame, since the services are a part of the *blogs portlet*.
+2. Under *Portlet Services*, click the link for the `com.liferay.portlet.blogs.service` package in the *Packages* frame, since the services are a part of the Blogs portlet.

 3. Find and click on the `-ServiceUtil` class (in this case `BlogsStatsUserLocalServiceUtil`) in the *Class Summary* table or the